FerretDB/FerretDB/website/blog/2022-10-06-how-to-start-ferretdb-locally-with-docker.md

 ### Testing commands in FerretDB

-We’ve managed to create a sustainable environment for MongoDB drivers to run in!
+We've managed to create a sustainable environment for MongoDB drivers to run in!
-Let’s see what will happen if we try to insert something to the collection.
+Let's see what will happen if we try to insert something to the collection.

 ```js
 test> db.ferrets.insertOne({name: "Zippy", age: 4})